Bounded Littlewood identities: Littlewood identities

-Our method also leads to alternative proofs as well as further examples of Littlewood identities for the characters of irreducible highest weight modules of affine Lie algebras, first discovered in \cite{BW13}.
-In particular our methods shows that such characters arise by taking suitable limits of Hall--Littlewood polynomials of type $R$.
-For example, for the twisted affine Lie algebra $\A_{2n}^{(2)}$ we may claim the following result in terms of modified Hall--Littlewood polynomials $P'_{\la}(x;t)$ and the large-$r$ limit of the Hall--Littlewood polynomial $P_{\halfm{n}}^{(\B_r)}(x;t,t_2)$. \begin{theorem} Let $\alpha_0,\dots,\alpha_n$ and $\Lambda_0,\dots,\Lambda_n$ be the simple roots and fundamental weights of $\A_{2n}^{(2)}$, and $\delta=2\alpha_0+\cdots+2\alpha_{n-1}+\alpha_n$ the null root.
+Our method also leads to alternative proofs, as well as further examples, of Littlewood identities for the characters of irreducible highest-weight modules of affine Lie algebras, first discovered in \cite{BW13}.
+In particular we find that such characters arise by taking suitable limits of Hall--Littlewood polynomials of type $R$.
+For example, for the twisted affine Lie algebra $\mathrm{A}_{2n}^{(2)}$ we obtain the following formula for the character of the highest-weight module $V(m\fwa_0)$ in terms of modified Hall--Littlewood polynomials $P'_{\la}(x;t)$ and the large-$r$ limit of the Hall--Littlewood polynomial $P_{\halfm{n}}^{(\mathrm{B}_r)}(x;t,t_2)$. \begin{theorem} Let $\alpha_0,\dots,\alpha_n$ and $\fwa_0,\dots,\fwa_n$ be the simple roots and fundamental weights of $\mathrm{A}_{2n}^{(2)}$, and $\delta=2\alpha_0+\cdots+2\alpha_{n-1}+\alpha_n$ the null root.
 Set

-and let $\ch V(\La)$ denote the character of the integrable highest-weight module $V(\La)$ of highest weight $\Lambda$.
+and let $\ch V(\Lambda)$ denote the character of the integrable highest-weight module $V(\Lambda)$ of highest weight $\Lambda$.
 Then, for $m$ a positive integer,